-welcomes the Commission's communication "A Strategic Energy Technology Plan" (SET-Plan); the Council should work towards providing a framework that facilitates the speed up of technological change including strategic planning, more effective implementation, increase in resources and a reinforced approach to international cooperation regarding innovation in low carbon technologies;

-- notes the progress achieved in the discussions on the 3rd internal market package for gas and electricity to be pursued swiftly with a view to timely agreement in the course of 2008; - as far as renewable energy and climate change-related instruments are concerned, looks forward to the Commission's second set of legislative proposals, due on 23 January 2008.

-33. [The Bali Conference of the Parties to the UN Framework Convention on Climate Change must respond to the urgent need for global action as identified in the Fourth Assessment Report of the Intergovernmental Panel on Climate Change and agree to launch negotiations leading to a global, comprehensive and effective post-2012 agreement by 2009.
+- welcomes the Commission's communication "A Strategic Energy Technology Plan" (SET-Plan) as well as the vision-paper on Energy Technologies; work should be taken forward towards providing a framework that facilitates the speed up of technological change including strategic planning, more effective implementation, increase in resources and a reinforced approach to international cooperation regarding innovation in low carbon technologies; - notes the progress achieved in the discussions on the 3rd internal market package for gas and electricity to be pursued swiftly with a view to timely agreement in the course of 2008; - as far as renewable energy and climate change-related instruments are concerned, looks forward to the Commission's second set of legislative proposals, due in January 2008. - 37.
+[The Bali Conference of the Parties to the UN Framework Convention on Climate Change must respond to the urgent need for global action as identified in the Fourth Assessment Report of the Intergovernmental Panel on Climate Change and agree to launch negotiations leading to a global, comprehensive and effective post-2012 agreement by 2009.
 In this connection the European Council recalls the Council conclusions of 30 October 2007 which set out in detail the objectives and elements which the Union is convinced should form part of the future agreement and which should guide the negotiating process.]